Design of Electrified Propulsion Aircraft (2-Day Course) 8 January - 9 January 2022 Manchester Grand Hyatt, San Diego, CA

 - Include aero-propulsive interaction effects into the preliminary sizing process by using results from experimental or numerical simulations

-- Review the results of historical and recent electric and hybrid electric aircraft system studies and learn standard reporting parameters
+- Review the results of existing electric and hybrid electric aircraft system studies and learn standard reporting parameters

 - [See full outline below]